Doubtful Sound Birdlife | Our Blogs | Southern Secret

 Our Articles

-What Wildlife can you see in Doubtful Sound
+What Birds can you see in Doubtful Sound

 Doubtful Sound, sometimes referred to as the "Sound of Silence," is a majestic, remote fiord located in New Zealand's Fiordland National Park.
 Unlike its more famous neighbour, Milford Sound, Doubtful Sound is less accessible and, therefore, more tranquil and untouched.
 The journey to Doubtful Sound involves a boat ride across Lake Manapouri and a trip over the Wilmot Pass.
 This journey reinforces the fiord's isolation and its pristine natural beauty.